kalperin/PeerGroupManager/Java/README.txt

 ------------

  * The PeerGroupManager library is provided as an Eclipse project.
-   You can import it by using File->Import in Eclipse.
+   You can import it by using File->Import in Eclipse (note: when importing, make sure the "Copy projects into workspace" option is not checked).

  * Before you can successfully build the library project, you need to ensure that it can resolve its dependencies on files from the AllJoyn SDK.
 To